pastewka/MolecularDynamics/_project/your_final_report.md

 * Instructions on how to run the code for different lattice dimensions, different ω and different domain decomposition grids.

-Please make sure to submit at the latest on **August 7, 2023, midnight**.
+Please make sure to submit at the latest on **September 1, 2023, 2023, midnight**.
 All later submissions will count as fails.

 ## The report